radiantlogic-v8/documentation-new/documentation/global-sync-guide/concepts-and-definitions/approvals.md

 Approved events are processed by the sync engine and applied to the target.

 #### Approval Audit Log
 The actions taken by approvers is logged.
-Logging is enabled by default and the log file is located in: `<RLI_HOME>/logs/approvals_audit.log`
+Logging is enabled by default and the log file is: `<RLI_HOME>/logs/approvals_audit.log`

 ### Global Identity Viewer
 RadiantOne includes an easy-to-use, web-based application named the Global Identity Viewer that facilitates searching for identities and/or groups across all data sources that have been integrated in a Global Identity Builder project.
 When a query returns an identity, a list of tabs display for the selected user based on how many identity sources the user has an account in.
 If the identity is found in the global profile list, the attributes corresponding to this account display on the Global Profile tab.
 The names of the other tabs indicate the identity source’s “friendly name” as configured in the Global Identity Builder project.
 When a tab is selected, the identity attributes and group membership associated with the user’s account in that particular identity source are displayed.
 In the diagram below, a user identified as Brian Carmen has an account in the RadiantOne global profile store, and accounts in identity sources named adpartnerdomain, ldap, and azuread.
 The example shows the adpartnerdomain tab selected and Brian’s attributes from that particular data source returned.